bstefanescu/qutejs/web/doc/docs/app/data.md

 The decorator can be used either on a custom application class, either on a Qute service class (i.e. extending Qute.Service or exposing an `app` field).

-When applied on a service field, the decorator is equivalent on calling the following code in the servcie constructor: `this.app.createProp(key, fieldValue).link(this, fieldName)`.
+When applied on a service field, the decorator is equivalent on calling the following code in the servcie constructor: `this.app.createProp(key, fieldValue).inject(this, fieldName)`.

 ### The `@AsyncDataModel(key)` decorator.